Hernando de Soto: 1540: The Southeast

-From their winter location in the western panhandle of Florida, having heard of gold being mined "toward the sun's rising", the expedition turned northeast through what is now the modern state of Georgia.
+From their winter location in the western panhandle of Florida, having heard of gold being mined "toward the sun's rising", the expedition turned northeast through what is now the modern state of Georgia toward Ocute territory.
 Based on archaeological finds made in 2009 at a remote, privately owned site near the Ocmulgee River, researchers believe that de Soto's expedition stopped in Telfair County.
-Artifacts found here include nine glass trade beads, some of which bear a chevron pattern made in Venice for a limited period of time and believed to be indicative of the de Soto expedition.
-Six metal objects were also found, including a silver pendant and some iron tools.
+Artifacts found here include 9 glass trade beads, some of which bear a chevron pattern made in Venice for a limited period of time and believed to be indicative of the de Soto expedition.
+6 metal objects were also found, including a silver pendant and some iron tools.
 The rarest items were found within what researchers believe was a large council house of the indigenous people whom de Soto was visiting.

 The expedition continued to present-day South Carolina.
-There the expedition recorded being received by a female chief (The Lady of Cofitachequi), who gave her tribe's pearls, food and other goods to the Spanish soldiers.
-The expedition found no gold, however, other than pieces from an earlier coastal expedition (presumably that of Lucas Vázquez de Ayllón.)
+There the expedition recorded being received by the female chief of Cofitachequi, who gave her tribe's pearls, food and other goods to the Spanish soldiers.
+The expedition found no gold, however, other than pieces from an earlier coastal expedition (presumably that of Lucas Vázquez de Ayllón).